cendress/CentSage/README.md

 ## 👥 Contribute

 I would love for you to contribute to **CentSage**.
-Feel free to open an issue or create a pull request to contribute.
+Feel free to open an issue or create a pull request.

 ## 📧 Contact